Jeiwan/jeiwan.github.io/content/posts/evaluating-defi-strategy-in-foundry.md

 paying for gas.

 That's it!
 I hope you learned something new.
 Next time I'll show how to run such strategy without writing and deploying a strategy contract.
-Stay tuned!.
+Stay tuned!